Sevenudeloin/project-ISIM/README.md

 # DLA meets Raytracing

-Implementation of DLA algorithm for procedural terrain generation and realistic rendering based on raytracing, in C++.
+Implementation of Diffusion-limited aggregation (DLA) algorithm for procedural terrain generation and realistic rendering based on raytracing, in C++.

 Project by Oscar Morand and Ewan Lemonnier as part of the final project in an introductory course to image synthesis.